 |---|---|---|---|---|

-Minneapolis and surrounding Twin Cities suburbs consistently reflect some of the highest assisted living pricing in the state due to healthcare system concentration and higher wage structures.
+Minneapolis and surrounding Twin Cities suburbs consistently reflect the highest assisted living pricing due to healthcare system concentration, higher wage competition, and strong senior housing demand.
+Mankato and St. Cloud offer the most moderate entry-level pricing among major Minnesota markets.

 Highest and Lowest Assisted Living Costs in Minnesota